 Who doesn’t love pancakes!
-They are delicious, fluffy, light, quick and perfect as breakfast/dinner.
-This ragi sweet pancakes or finger millet pancakes are no exception and its one of the best way to include nutritious ragi in your family diet.
-It’s my all time favorite comfort food as it tastes absolutely delicious.
+They are delicious, fluffy, light, quick, and perfect as breakfast/dinner.
+These ragi sweet pancakes or finger millet pancakes are no exception, and it is one of the best ways to include nutritious ragi in your family diet.
+It’s my all-time favorite comfort food as it tastes delicious.

 You can give this to babies from 8 months at breakfast/dinner.
 Check this savory version of ragi dosa here.
 Let’s check how to make this healthy ragi pancakes with bananas for babies & kids.